-In some cases the group, in the home of one of the members, cooks the entire meal.
+In some cases, the group, in the home of one of the members, cooks the entire meal.
 Other clubs ask members to bring the dishes pre-cooked, which makes for a speedier evening.
-In that case the host is usually responsible for the main course.
+In that case, the host is usually responsible for the main course.
+In some clubs, the host of the month plans the meals, in others, the group gets together to plan it.
+The typical size of these groups ranges from 8 to 12 members.

 - Decide the overall club objective.
 Is it simply camaraderie?
 Are you looking for a gourmet experience?